This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 (c) References to parties are references to the parties to these Terms.

-(d) References to a party to any agreement or document include that party's permitted assignees and successors,
+(d) References to a party to any agreement or document include that party's permitted assignees and successors, including executors and administrators and legal representatives.

 (e) Words denoting the singular include the plural and words denoting the plural include the singular.